 Using Metrics to Improve Performance

 At the end of the day, your organization needs these metrics to assess if they’re getting a healthy return on their BPO investment.
-By aligning your business processes to the right metrics, you are also nurturing a culture of excellence, accountability with your service partners and for yourselves.
+By aligning your business processes to the right metrics, you are also nurturing a culture of excellence and accountability with your service partners and for yourselves.

-If you and your service provider are in sync on the metrics that matter, then you can build a sustainable partnership built on transparency, collaboration, and constant growth.
-Performance can always be improved but it is an iterative process that requires a conscientious effort on the part of both parties.
+If you and your service provider are in sync on the metrics that matter, you can build a sustainable partnership built on transparency, collaboration and constant growth.
+Performance can always be improved, but it is an iterative process that requires a conscientious effort on the part of both parties.